-MCD OUTCOME COMPONENT SCHOOL PLAN To the greatest extent appropriate, special education students will be integrated with general education peers.
-Consistent with the intent of MCD Outcomes 2, 6, 7a, and 7b, special education students will be integrated to the greatest extent appropriate with their non-disabled peers during art, physical education, music, field trips, assemblies, performances, and all non-curricular school wide activities.
+MCD OUTCOME COMPONENT SCHOOL PLAN small group instruction.
+This instruction directly correlates with the general education instructional program and is based on ongoing joint assessment between the general and special education teachers Integration of Special Education Students with non-disabled students To the greatest extent appropriate, special education students will be integrated with general education peers.
+Consistent with the intent of MCD Outcomes 2, 6, 7, special education students will be integrated to the greatest extent appropriate with their non-disabled peers during art, physical education, music, field trips, assemblies, performances and all non-curricular schoolwide activities.
 As special education students' skills permit, they will also participate in the core subjects with support provided by special education staff.
-Outcomes 8, 10, 13, 14, 15 IEP Process: Implementation and Monitoring The school will document the request for special education assessment on a "Request for Special Education Assessment" form and maintains a copy in the student's green folder.
+Outcomes 8, 10, 13, 14, 15 IEP Process: Implementation and Monitoring The school will document the request for special education assessment on a "Request for special Education Assessment" form and maintains a copy in the students green folder.
 The school will provide the parent with a Welligent generated "Special Education Assessment Plan" in the language requested by the parent, unless clearly not feasible to do so, within 15 calendar days of the written request for assessment.
 The school will develop an IEP within 60 calendar days of receipt of written parental consent to the assessment plan unless the parent agrees in writing to an extension.
 The timelines set by IDEA will be met by the school using the calendar in Welligent to monitor the MCD Outcome 10 of timely completion of initial SE evaluations on a monthly basis.
 The school will follow the appropriate timelines for conducting annual and three-year review IEPs.
 The school will convene an IEP meeting within 30 calendar days of parent written request.
-When a student transfers into the District with an Out-of-District IEP, the school will develop an IEP within 30 calendar days of enrollment.
+When a student transfers into the District with an out-of -District IEP, the school will develop an IEP within 30 calendar days of enrollment.
 If requested by the parent, the school will provide copies of assessment reports to the parent 4 working days before the date of the IEP meeting.
 The reports will be translated into the parent's primary language, upon written request from the parent, unless clearly not feasible to do so, as required in MCD Outcome 15.
-The school will also provide special education related forms in the parent's primary language when requested.
-The Welligent System will be used to notify team members of upcoming IEPs, and to provide communication during assessment and to assign follow up activities.
-The school will set up communication systems to notify parents of IEP meetings, accommodate and encourage parent attendance and participation including the use of timely notice of meetings, teleconferencing, and interpretation to primary language, which will assist in me
+The school will also provide special education related forms in the parent's primary language when